Vickie L. Scallion

 (founding member, executive/artistic director, instructor) holds a B.A. in Education from Virginia Tech and has taught Creative Dramatics in both public and private schools.
 During her years teaching she wrote original plays, adapted classic literature for performance, and developed original choreography for productions.
-As a Director some of her credits for the theatre include Jewtopia, Over the Tavern, Fourplay, Thursday's Child, Rock Toyz, The Children's Story, Short & Sweet, Cotton Girls, The Implausible Claus, The Most Beautiful Star and Lucky To Be Me, the last being a musical she wrote as a touring show to area schools with a grant from the Virginia Tobacco Settlement Foundation.
+As a Director some of her credits for the theatre include Jewtopia, Over the Tavern, Fourplay, Masquerade, Still LIfe with Iris, Thursday's Child, Rock Toyz, The Children's Story, Short & Sweet, Cotton Girls, The Implausible Claus, The Most Beautiful Star and Lucky To Be Me, the last being a musical she wrote as a touring show to area schools with a grant from the Virginia Tobacco Settlement Foundation.

 (board member, instructor)